Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Pancreatitis is the redness and swelling (inflammation) of the pancreas.
 This happens when digestive juices or enzymes attack the pancreas.

-The pancreas lies behind your stomach on the left side of your belly or abdomen.
+The pancreas lies behind your stomach on the left side of your belly.
 It is close to the first part of your small intestine (the duodenum).

 The pancreas is a gland.
 It does 2 main things: